How to Get Rid of Termites: 6 Homeowners Share Their Solutions

 2. Apply termiticides.

 Termiticides are termite-killing products that are highly effective.
-However, the United States Environmental Protection Agency strongly advises that pest control specialists should only employ treatments like termiticides.
+However, the United States Environmental Protection Agency strongly advises that pest control specialists only employ treatments like termiticides.
 The intriguing aspect is that termites cannot detect termiticides.
 You can use the product to eliminate subterranean termites by spraying them on your home’s woodwork.
-Drilling holes in the termite-infested wood and then filling them with termiticide are also ways to kill drywood termites.
+Drilling holes in the termite-infested wood and filling them with termiticide are also ways to kill dry wood termites.
 After unwittingly distributing the pesticide’s contents and infecting other termites in the colony, termites who have taken the product eventually die.

 3. Apply diatomaceous earth or DE.